yedivanseven/swak/README.md

 # swak
 _Swiss army knife for functional data-science projects._

-## 1. Introduction
+## Introduction
-This package is a collection of small, modular, and composable building blocks implementing frequently occurring operations in building data-science applications.
-It thus saves time in abstracting away boiler-plate code.
+This package is a collection of small, modular, and composable building blocks implementing frequently occurring operations in typical data-science applications.
+In abstracting away boiler-plate code, it thus saves time and effort.
 * Consolidate all ways to configure your project (command-line arguments, environment variables, and config files) with the `cli` and `text` packages, respectively.